 A New State-of-the-Art Hospital and Educational Facility in Bloomington

 The Novak Center is the first medical office building in Kentucky to utilize a highly efficient chilled beam heating and cooling system.
-The HVAC system is fully ducted and ventilated by a dedicated outside air system and all recirculated air is local to the zone filtered with both MERV 8 and MERV 13 filters.
-CMTA's Commissioning team oversaw high-level programming of the control system, verified advanced dewpoint alarm sequences, direct digital temperature controls, building automation, lighting, metering, plumbing and fire protection.
-Additionally, CMTA performed a ASTM E779 Building Pressure Test.
+The HVAC system is fully ducted and ventilated by a dedicated outside air system, and all recirculated air is local to the zone filtered with both MERV 8 and MERV 13 filters.
+CMTA's Commissioning team oversaw high-level programming of the control system, verifying advanced dewpoint alarm sequences, direct digital temperature controls, building automation, lighting, metering, plumbing and fire protection.
+Additionally, CMTA performed an ASTM E779 Building Pressure Test.
 Throughout the commissioning effort, many issues were uncovered, reported, and remediated.
 The building was both designed and commissioned by CMTA.
-The shared goals between CMTA design and commissioning provided synergy to ensure a successful operation of the facility.
+The shared goals between the CMTA design and commissioning teams provided synergy to ensure a successful facility operation.

-The air quality metrics far exceed the typical medical office building.
-The measured average TVOC levels were 165 parts per million (PPM) with a typical building having a goal of less than 400 PPM.
-The filtration of fine particles that negatively impact health are called PM2.5 particles and the goal for a WELL certified building is 15 microns per meter cubed (μg/m3).
-The Novak Center measured at 2 microns per meter cubed (μg/m3) far exceeding the standard.
-This project is a prime example of how CMTA Consulting and Commissioning teams worked together to create a building with an environment enhancing Occupant Health and Wellness.
+The air quality metrics far exceed that of the typical medical office building.
+The measured average TVOC levels were 165 parts per million (PPM), with a typical building having a goal of less than 400 PPM.
+The fine particles that can negatively impact health are called PM 2.5 particles, and the goal for a WELL certified building is 15 microns of these particles per meter cubed (μg/m3).
+The Novak Center measures at 2 microns per meter cubed (μg/m3), far exceeding the standard.
+This project is a prime example of how CMTA Consulting and Commissioning teams work together to create a building with an environment enhancing Occupant Health and Wellness.